mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 You are now ready to move to the next phase.
 Good job!

-## Module 5: Governance and Control in Mendix
+## 5 Governance and Control in Mendix

-In this module, you will get a quick view on the features we offer to incorporate governance in your process.
+In this section, you will get a quick view on the features we offer to incorporate governance in your process.
 We will show you in detail which of these you need to configure at the start, so the platform supports your organisation’s onboarding.

 ### Learning Objectives

 Now that you have kicked-off your Mendix Program, it’s time to familiarize with the features Mendix offers to incorporate governance in your process.

-By the end of this module, you will be able to:
+By the end of this section, you will be able to:

 * Recognize the options Mendix offers to tailor the platform to your specific governance needs
 * Identify the required steps to Configure the Platform in Control Center

-### Lecture 5.1 Introduction to Governance in Mendix
+### 5.1 Introduction to Governance in Mendix

 Low-code governance is about having oversight and maintaining control over both a landscape of apps and individual app development.
 It provides guardrails for your development process and brings resources together to achieve the enterprise’s objectives.
 Increase accountability, increase transparency, and get the most ROI out of what your teams build and deploy.
 It will help you maximize business value at acceptable risk and cost.
 Knowing the broad strokes capabilities of the Mendix platform early on helps in getting solid early successes.